 There were a dozen "students" at the afternoon session, including four from a Chicago-based meat-packing company planning for RFID.

-In summary, I learned a number of things:
+While much of this was basic information, I learned a number of things:

 • Water content of products, which lowers RFID read performance, is probably the biggest issue for companies to deal with.

 • There are no current standards for active and BAP (battery-assisted passive) tags.

 • While there is an overcapacity of smart label manufacturers, the overall industry capacity of 1.2 billion tags may constrain future growth at some point.